mrking95/webm2mp4/README.md

 # webm2mp4
 A .net core based wrapper for ffmpeg.
 Made for converting webm's to mp4's whilst retaining quality and sound.
 Support multi level directory scanning for .webm's.

+Feel free to use or fork - if you have any problems using this piece of code, create an issue (Or PR with the fix).

 # How to use
 Grab the latest release or compile the source (`dotnet restore && dotnet run -- args`).